SDC-7/cinzia-lairnbn-proxy/README.md

 1. [Development](#Development)

 ## Usage
-A proxy server for LAirbnb, a vacation rental booking website.
+A proxy server for Vacay, a vacation rental booking website.
 Once the server is running, directing the browser to http://localhost:3000/:id will render location data for the associated id.

 ## Requirements
 - Node v12.18.1